615 Stokke Parkway - Menomonie, WI 54751 - (715)232-1348 - Dunn County Sheriff.com

 How can I help?

 One of the most significant problems that emergency responders face is the majority of homes do not have their current address displayed, or properly displayed, so that emergency responders can readily see them.
 With the E911 system, emergency responders will know what your address is, but locating an exact residence where the address is not prominently displayed can be difficult, take valuable time, and may have serious and tragic results in situations where seconds count.
 Having your address or house number displayed on both sides of your mailbox, at the end of your driveway, or on the house itself, in large easy-to-read numbers makes it easier for emergency responders to locate your residence.
+Maintaining you fire number is also important.
+Make sure the fire number is clean and clear from excessive weeds, trees, or debris.
 You can also turn on outside yard lights or porch lights to help first responders find your residence during the hours of darkness.